-- 2.1 The purpose of the Faculty Development Committee (FDC) is to make recommendations for approval of faculty professional development applications.
-Applications for faculty professional development will be submitted to the FDC. - 2.2 The FDC will be comprised of three voting faculty members, one from each division and one at-large, elected by the faculty, serving two-year, staggered terms.
-The Dean of the Conservatory and the Director of Community Programs will be ex officio, non-voting members of the FDC.
+2.1 The purpose of the Faculty Development Committee (FDC) is to make recommendations for approval of faculty professional development applications.
+Applications for faculty professional development will be submitted to the FDC.
+All non-management faculty both inside and outside the bargaining unit may vote in elections and serve on the committee.

+2.2 The FDC will be comprised of three voting faculty members, one from each division and one at-large, elected by the faculty, serving two-year, staggered terms.
+The Administration will have two ex officio, non-voting members of the FDC.
 The FDC will elect a Chairperson and Secretary.
 Election of FDC members will occur in March with terms beginning in September.
+The committee will meet no more than 4 times a year.

-2.3 The Dean of the Conservatory and the Director of Community Programs will make final decisions on all FDC recommendations.
-All of these decisions will be communicated in writing to the faculty within 10 days of the FDC's recommendations.
+2.3 The Administration will make final decisions on all FDC recommendations.
+Funding of proposals approved by the administration is subject to funding availability.
+All of these decisions will be communicated in writing to the faculty as soon as reasonably practicable.